King (Tekken)

 King (キング) is a title used by two characters in Bandai Namco's Tekken fighting game series.
-The characters were inspired by Japanese professional wrestling character Tiger Mask, as well as Mexican wrestler Fray Tormenta, a Catholic priest who became a luchador in order to support an orphanage.
+The characters were inspired by Japanese professional wrestling character Tiger Mask, as well as Mexican professional wrestler Fray Tormenta, a Catholic priest who became a wrestler in order to support an orphanage.
 The identity of King has been present in all the main Tekken installments to date, with King I part of the roster in Tekken and Tekken 2, and King II debuting in Tekken 3 and returning for the following main games since.